WLXI: History

 This was not enough to save the station's format as Billy Satterfield of Winston-Salem bought controlling interest in Consolidated Broadcasters.
 On July 1, VJ Todd Yohn walked off the job after playing "Take This Job and Shove It" by Johnny Paycheck after hearing rumors that WLXI had been sold to a religious broadcaster.
 Another VJ resigned the next day, with Jay Johnson telling viewers he was leaving "because I feel like the station won't exist very much longer".
 WLXI experienced no further staff changes for the rest of July, but on August 1, another VJ, Erin Spencer, and a receptionist were fired by Satterfield.
 Spencer told the News & Record that when Satterfield fired her, he said to her, "You shouldn't be doing this.
 It's the devil's work.
 Think of those 7- and 8-year-olds who are watching and being influenced.
 Video music is the work of the devil."
 Spencer also said that Satterfield intended to turn channel 61 into a Christian station.

 The next day, Satterfield confirmed the station would gradually switch to an all-Christian format and that he had met with executives of the Trinity Broadcasting Network (TBN).
 TBN then bought WLXI from Satterfield for $300,000 and a $1.4 million loan to cover station debts.
 The full conversion to TBN programming took place in September 1985 ahead of the network closing on the sale in February.

 In 1989, TBN put WLXI and KNAT-TV in Albuquerque, New Mexico, up for sale; one possible reason was that cable systems in the area had dropped WLXI in 1986 for not having a measurable audience.
-Two years later, it sold WLXI to Tri-State Christian Television of Marion, Illinois, for $1.9 million, giving TCT its first station in the South.
+Two years later, it sold WLXI to Tri-State Christian Television (TCT) of Marion, Illinois, for $1.9 million, giving TCT its first station in the South.
 In April 2007, TCT pulled TBN programming from its stations in favor of programming supplied by the company.